 Glenochil Distillery

-The Lowland region Glenochil Distillery, originally called Dolls Distillery, was opened in 1746 on the site of Dolls Farm, to the east of Menstrie.
+The Lowland region Glenochil Distillery, originally called Dolls Distillery, was opened in 1746, just a year after the '45 Jacobite rebellion, on the site of Dolls Farm, to the east of Menstrie.
 Built beside the Dams Burn, it produced malt whisky, taking barley from the East and West Doll Farms.
 The site continued to produce whisky until the 1920's.

 Dolls Distillery